-With thousands of homes affected every year, subsidence can reduce your property's resale value by as much as 20%.
+With thousands of homes affected every year, subsidence could cost you as much as £250,000 to rectify.
 Here's how to spot it and stop it in its tracks...

 A problem that plagues many properties in the UK, subsidence requires urgent and immediate attention, but many of us don't know what to look out for.

 Often built with shallower foundations, old homes can be especially at risk, however, you shouldn't underestimate the threat posed to newer properties too.